synapticsim/behave/README.md

 ## Contributing

 The `behave` compiler is licensed under the GNU GPLv3.

-The current quality of code is extremely terrible, which is why `behave` is still in very early alpha.
-Please don't scream at me, I warned you.
-However, feel free to improve the code, add features, and submit pull requests.
+Feel free to improve the code, add features, and submit pull requests.